 Like many of the other print-on-demand sites, Fine Art America will allow you to set your profit margin for what you selling.
 The danger, of course, is if you set a price too high, you may not be competitive, and if you set a price too low, you will not make any money.
 The basic suggested profit on most items is about 20 to 25%.

 The Cons of Selling on Fine Art America Are:

 It Is Hard To Get Noticed

-If you think you can sign up for Fine Art America and you will sell to all these random people, I just do not see how that is the case.
-I have found it very hard to have my art get noticed on Fine Art America, though it is easier than some other sites like Red Bubble.
+If you think you can sign up for Fine Art America and you will sell to all these random people, I do not see how that is the case.
+I have found it very hard to get my art noticed on Fine Art America, though it is easier than on some other sites like Red Bubble.

 I do not see a site like this as a site for you to make a full-time income through selling your art.
-I am sure there are few artists who may do very well on a site like Fine Art America, but I feel like for most artists it is a way to supplement their income.
+I am sure there are a few artists who may do very well on a site like Fine Art America, but I feel like, for most artists, it is a way to supplement their income.

 The Space is Crowded